DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 ---

-While string index signatures are a powerful way to describe the “dictionary” pattern, they also enforce that all properties match their return type.
+While string index signatures are a powerful way to describe the "dictionary" pattern, they also enforce that all properties match their return type.
 This is because a string index declares that `obj.property` is also available as `obj["property"]`.
-In the following example, `name`’s type does not match the string index’s type, and the type checker gives an error:
+In the following example, `name`'s type does not match the string index's type, and the type checker gives an error:

 ```ts
 interface NumberDictionary {